nixbuild/nxb-aws-deployment/README.md

   locally you can just start a Nix shell with `nix shell nixpkgs#biscuit-cli` to make the above command work.

+  **Note**, lately `biscuit-cli` has started printing a prefix like `ed25519-private/` before the key material. nixbuild.net doesn't yet handle parsing keys with such a prefix, so remove the prefix before storing the key to SSM.

 Then, come up with SSM parameter names for the secrets.
 If you are paranoid, you can use something completely random.
 Add the names to `terraform.tfvars`: